DoganA/ug4_Shaders/ReadMe.md

 ###  Camera movement

-Use `q w e r t y` to translate in +/- direction around the three axes
+Use `q w e r t y` to translate in +/- direction around the three axes.

-Use `a s d f g h` to rotate in +/- direction around the three axes
+Use `a s d f g h` to rotate in +/- direction around the three axes.

 Press *space* to restore the default perspective.